Der1248/Castrum/README.txt

 License:
 See README.txt in each mod for more information
-Every code written by me is LGPLv2.1 and CC-BY-SA
+Every code written by me is LGPLv2.1

 notes:
 wood door in doors mod changed